-- Complete the on-line part of the School of Graduate Studies application for admission to Neuroscience program at McMaster University.
-(Our program can be found under the Academic Program Interdisciplinary MSc or PhD and Academic Plan Neuroscience Thesis)
+- Complete the on-line part of the School of Graduate Studies (SGS) application for admission to The Neuroscience Graduate Program at McMaster University.
+(Our program can be found under the Academic Program Interdisciplinary MSc or PhD and Academic Plan Neuroscience Thesis).

 - Pay the application fee.

-- Set-up your account on the MiNDS Application Portal.
+- Set-up your account on the Application Portal.
 The portal provides detailed instructions.
 The steps below list the information that you will be asked to submit to complete your application to the Neuroscience Graduate Program.

 - Submit contact information for 2 Academic references.
 They must be faculty members.

 - Provide information about the last 20 courses that you have completed.

 - Upload a one page statement of your interest in neuroscience research and graduate studies in our program.

 - Provide information about your research experiences, conference presentations, publications, and awards/scholarships.

 - Provide information about the areas of neuroscience research you are interested in pursuing.

 - Upload a copy of your transcripts (either a scanned version or one that you have downloaded from your university)

 - Mail us an official transcript in a sealed envelope from each university that you have attended

-- If your first language is not English, send TOEFL scores (minimum score 92, 580 on paper based; or 237 on computer based) or Academic IELTS scores (minimum score 7 overall and 6.5 in each section).
+- If your first language is not English, have ETS send TOEFL scores (minimum score 92, 580 on paper based; or 237 on computer based) or Academic IELTS scores (minimum score 7 overall and 6.5 in each section).
 The code for McMaster is 0936.